Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe

 \subsubsection{Simulations: differential redistribution of two-exciton populations}

-In Fig.~\ref{fig:pop07propagate}, we track the population redistribution by displaying the population snapshots at $t= 50, 100, 250, 1000 \,\text{fs}$ following the excitation targeted at $f_{07}^{}$ (in the left column) and $f_{83}^{}$ (in the right column).
-The results demonstrate two distinct features: the population migrates to the lower energy sector of the manifold rather monotonically for $f_{07}^{}$ and by a slower intra-manifold cascading mechanism for $f_{83}^{}$.
-The slower transport can be attributed to lack of overlap between the latter with the state in the middle rung of two-exciton manifold. \\ The population redistribution can be spectroscopically monitored by combining spectral-temporal filtering schemes in the detection of the two-photon emission. \cite{dorfman2014multidimensional, dorfman2019monitoring, mukamel2011multidimensional}.
-Such a scheme will track cascaded inter-manifold transitions fluorescence that competes with the intra-manifold transport.
-The next section is devoted to the theory and simulations demonstrates these schemes.
+In Fig.~\ref{fig:pop07propagate}, we track the population redistribution following the targeted excitation of $f_{07}$ (left column) and $f_{83}$ (right column).
+We monitor population snapshots taken at four durations of transport: $\tilde{\tau} = 50$, $100$, $250$, and $1000 \, \text{fs}$.
+The results demonstrate two distinct features: for $f_{07}$, the population monotonically migrates to the lower-energy sector of the manifold, whereas for $f_{83}$, it migrates via a slower intra-manifold cascading mechanism.
+The slow transport is attributed to a lack of overlap between $f_{83}$ and the states in the middle rung of the two-exciton manifold.
+This observation generalizes the findings shown in Figs.~\ref{fig:pop07evolve} and \ref{fig:pop83evolve}.\\